bdoneq7/brian-react-portfolio/README.md

-# Brian-React-Portfolio
+# Brian Portfolio

 ## Purpose
-To build a react portfolio that potential employers can use to review work samples and download a resume.
+To build a portfolio that potential employers can use to review my work samples and download my resume.

 ## Built With
 * JavaScript